DHortaD/nrich-halo/README.md

 # nrich-halo

-This repository contains code which will allow you to replicate the results presented in the paper 'The contribution of N-rich stars to the Galactic Stellar halo using APOGEE red giants' (Horta et al. 2020c).
+This repository contains code which will allow you to replicate the results presented in the paper 'The contribution of N-rich stars to the Galactic Stellar halo using APOGEE red giants' (https://ui.adsabs.harvard.edu/abs/2020arXiv200801097H/abstract).
 The main piece of code with all the results for the paper is included in the "density-modelling.ipynb" notebook.
-The scripts are an adaptation of the "halo-mass" code (https://github.com/jmackereth/halo-mass) written by jmackereth.
+The scripts are an adaptation of the "halo-mass" code (https://github.com/jmackereth/halo-mass) written by @jmackereth.

 # Dependencies